PEKING OPERA: CHANGAN GRAND THEATRE

 The face of China’ newly emergent art scene at Caochangdi, this gallery is a pioneer of cutting-edge talent.

 Modern Beijing is a scintillating mix between old China and new, between its dynastic past and the newly confident face of the capital.
 Here, visitors will find illustrious temples and ancient alleyways sitting alongside world-renowned art spaces and chic boutiques, often within the same radius.
 Shopping will prove to be a popular pastime for visitors with the abundance of markets and malls, but so will sightseeing and gallery-hopping.
+There are endless things to do in Beijing, and Rosewood is located in close proximity to the destination's top points of interest and attractions.
 For lovers of art, culture, history and even unadulterated luxury, Beijing proves to be one of the most exciting destinations in the world.